 As a working breed, it is inherent that breeders use these tests to continue to produce dogs that are healthy for their lives in order to be a useful working partner for their owners, along with a beloved family companion too.

-Tell us more about your dog breeding programme, do you inbreed and linebreed or do you prefer outcrossing to bring external blood into your lines?
+Tell us more about your dog breeding program, do you inbreed and linebreed or do you prefer outcrossing to bring external blood into your lines?

 As we are a working cattle ranch first and foremost, I concentrate primarily on the working breed standard, along with the correct physical structure that will allow a dog to have the conformation to be a durable and useful dog, and the temperament to enjoy a hard days work or life as a family companion.